playerony/object-storage-factory/README.md

 # usage

-Useful when you will not be able to use local storage or session storage due to security or other thrown error.
+Useful when you will not be able to use localStorage or sessionStorage due to security or other thrown error.

 # license